-The current interest rate of 8% continues to be in effect for individual income tax and composite income tax.
-Under Montana law, the daily accrual interest rate for all unpaid income taxes depends on the rate set by the IRS and may fluctuate each year, but will not be less than 8%.
+Effective January 1, 2019, the interest rate is 5%.
+Under Montana law, the interest rate for all unpaid income taxes depends on the rate set by the Internal Revenue Service and may fluctuate each year.

-If the partnership files its information and composite tax return electronically, what information must be sent in and what documents must be retained?
+If the partnership files its information and composite tax return electronically, what information must it send in and what documents does it have to retain?